nodejs/node-eps/002-es6-modules.md

 Adding a parent directory with `node_modules` symlinked will be an effective strategy for recreating these functionalities.
-This will incur the known problems with non-local dependencies, but now leaves the problems in the hands of the user, allowing node to give more clear insight to your modules by reducing complexity.
+This will incur the known problems with non-local dependencies, but now leaves the problems in the hands of the user, allowing Node to give more clear insight to your modules by reducing complexity.

 Given: